 Click the address on the journey panel or the center address node in the graph to view the inflow and outflow details on the right side.

-Click on the line to open the transaction detail moveable window and reveal the by clicking the eye icon.
+Click on the line to open the transaction detail moveable window and reveal the transactions by clicking the eye icon.

 Left-click the address to view the address’s risk profile.